-Integers $(\mathbb{Z})$
+Integers (\mathbb{Z})

-The integers can be used for measuring the difference between two instances of counting.
+The integers can be used for measuring the difference between two natural numbers.
 For example, suppose I have five apples and five bananas.
 Another person, also holding apples and bananas, wishes to trade.
 After our exchange, I have seven apples and only one banana.
 Thus I have two more apples and four fewer bananas.